Cybereason/linux_plumber/README.md

 Written by Amit Serper of Cybereason.

 Plumber is a python wrapped ftrace utility to trace various process events (currently supoports fork/execve/process termination).
 My goal was to provide a comfortable pythonic way of tracking short-lived process execution on Linux.
+Plumber is inspired by Brandan Gregg's amazing work and tools.

 Current features (v 0.1):
   - execve() calling